CLI: Functions

 and --agent-id

 if your CLI isn't configured with a default token.
+Supports multiple input formats including JSON from file, stdin, or interactive input.

 BASHagents-cli send message '{"text":"Hello"}' --api-key YOUR_API_KEY --agent-id YOUR_AGENT_ID